ZeherovicErmin/Emerging-Technologies/README.txt

 From the json file it pulls from 'productName, productId, and productPrice' fields aslong as you have those it will work

-endpoints in this program are: https://localhost:10/                      - Main index page displays a few buttons of actions the user can take https://localhost:10/shoppingcart/<userID>          - Displays items the user can add to their cart https://localhost:10/removeshoppingcart/<userID>   - Displays items the user can remove from their cart https://localhost:10/checkout/<userID>              - Displays the shopping cart and its contents in a json format, can add a userID and an orderID if needed.
+endpoints in this program are: https://localhost:10/welcome/<userID>      -welcome page for the user (takes in the userID) https://localhost:10/                     - Main index page displays a few buttons of actions the user can take https://localhost:10/shoppingcart         - Displays items the user can add to their cart https://localhost:10/removeshoppingcart   - Displays items the user can remove from their cart https://localhost:10/checkout              - Displays the shopping cart and its contents in a json format, can add a userID and an orderID if needed.

+Works the same as before but I just switched a few things up The new code is in the shoppingCart, templates, and static folders